ericremoreynolds/excelpython/README.md

 * Download the [latest release](https://github.com/ericremoreynolds/excelpython/releases)
 * Check out the [docs](docs/) for tutorial to help you get going

-* The only prerequisites are Excel and Python with PyWin32 installed
+The only prerequisites are Excel and Python with PyWin32 installed.

 ### Help me!